For many decades, scientists have been studying the effect of thyroid hormones in promoting cancer proliferation.

 Even an elevated Free T3 of 8.0 pmol/L (If the FT3 reference range is 3.5 to 6.5) is significantly less abundant than the average Free T4 level around 14-16 pmol/L (if the range is 10-25).

-The clinical study by Hercbergs et al. in 2015 proved that T3 above the mean does not raise cancer risk.
+The clinical study by Hercbergs et al. in 2015 proved that T3 above the mean, in the context of reduced or absent T4, does not raise cancer risk.

 Most cancer & thyroid hormone studies reviewed by Krashin et al, 2019 show T3 abundance poses a significantly greater cancer risk when T4 is also normal or overabundant at the same time.
 Hercbergs’ team’s research as of 2019 has confirmed that T4 is necessary to activate the integrin recetor signalling.